vercel/examples/edge-functions/feature-flag-optimizely/README.md

   ![Copy SDK Key](https://files.readme.io/e392205-sdk_key.png)

 ### Create the feature flag
 A feature flag lets you control the users that are exposed to a new feature code in your app.
-For this quickstart, imagine that you are rolling out a redesigned sorting feature for displaying products.
+For this example, imagine that you are rolling out a redesigned sorting feature for displaying products.

 Create a flag in Optimizely named **product_sort** and give it a variable named **sort_method**:

 1. Go to **Flags > Create Flag**.
-2. Name the flag key *product_sort* and click **Create Flag**, which corresponds to the flag key in your sample app.
+2. Name the flag key *product_sort* and click **Create Flag**, which corresponds to the flag key in this example.
 3. Go to **Default Variables** and click **New (+)**.
 4. Set the variable type to "String".
-5. Name the variable *sort_method*, which corresponds to the variable key in your sample app.
+5. Name the variable *sort_method*, which corresponds to the variable key in this example.
 6. Set the variable default value to alphabetical, which represents your old sorting method.
   ![variable sort method](https://files.readme.io/5367828-variable_sort_method.png)
 7. Click **Save** at the lower right corner to save the variable.